Hong Kong 97: Gameplay

 Chin (bottom) firing at incoming enemies.
-The background uses the former logo for Asia Television.
+The background uses the 1990-2007 logo for Asia Television.
 The player's score, shown in Chinese characters, is displayed at the top.

 The player controls Chin, who must shoot and evade the Chinese populace moving downwards from the top of the screen.
 When shot, the enemies explode in mushroom clouds, leaving behind a flashing corpse and items for instant death or temporary invincibility.
 After a while, cars start appearing from the sides, moving horizontally across the screen as obstacles.
 After thirty enemies have been defeated by the player, the final boss, the "ultimate weapon" Tong Shau Ping appears.
 He is depicted as a large, severed, floating head that will attempt to land on top of the player.
 Once he is defeated, the game repeats itself.
 The game shows static photos as the background, which alternate between pictures of Maoist propaganda, Guilin, the logo for Asia Television, the logo for Chinese Coca-Cola, or Mao Zedong in monochrome.

 Sporadically, a syringe appears as a power-up, which grants Chin temporary invincibility.
 Rotating green disks will also appear that can instantly kill Chin.
 The player has no health points: if Chin is hit by anything other than the syringe, the game is immediately over, unless he is under invincibility.
-The game over screen contains the superimposed words "Chin IS DEAD!!" in English and grammatically incorrect Chinese "陳死亡" (Chén sǐ wáng) (Note: "Chén sǐ wáng" (陳死亡) can be interpreted as either "Chin is dead", or as a proper name, "Dead Chin".) over a still graphic image of a corpse dated to 1992.
+The game over screen contains the superimposed words "Chin IS DEAD!!" in English and grammatically incorrect Chinese "陳死亡" (Chén sǐ wáng) (Note: "Chén sǐ wáng" (陳死亡) can be interpreted as either "Chin is dead", or as a proper name, "Dead Chin".) over a still graphic image of a corpse dated to 1992 from the Bosnian War taken from the Japanese mondo film New Death File III.
 The game then goes to the credits (listing the Embassy of Canada as a cooperation partner) and back to the title screen.

 Upon turning on the game, the first three measures of the chorus of an upbeat rock-style rendition of "I Love Beijing Tiananmen" can be heard, which loops indefinitely throughout the game.
 The game has no other music or sound effects, and the music will not stop or pause while playing the game under any circumstance, whether that is dying or manually resetting the game.
 The game can be played in English, Japanese or traditional Chinese.